sawhneysharad/Trump-Tweets-Analysis/README.md

   1) Negative
   2) Positive
   3) Neutral

-On the basis of tweets analyzed the impact on the citizens and using that predicted the probability of winning.
+On the basis of tweets analyzed the impact on the citizens of United States and using that predicted the probability of winning his elections.